rajputs37/dto_helpers/README.md

 #### IsNumber

-This does the basic check of whether the data is number or not.
+Ensures numerical data is within a specific range and meets criteria like being positive or divisible by a specific number.

 ```
 IsNumber(